 Globality Health is an expat-friendly international health insurance provider.
 They tailor their range of expert premiums to the needs of you and your family, including eye care, dentistry, family doctors, and more.
 So, see you health care options more clearly with Globality Health.

 When to visit an eye doctor in Belgium

-Most people start their search for an eye specialist only when they have vision problems.
+Most people start their search for eye care in Belgium only when they have vision problems.
 Even if you have no issues, experts recommend an eye check every three to four years, especially after 40; children should have their first eye test before the age of five.
 A family physician or an optician can refer a patient to an eye doctor if they feel further care is necessary.